-Results show that exposure to both dry spells and precipitation variability significantly lower farmers' perceived tenure security.
+Results show that exposure to dry spells and precipitation variability significantly lowers farmers' perceived tenure security.
 At the same time, exposure to both types of weather risk increases the risk of experiencing land conflicts.
-Precipitation variability mainly leads to increased land conflicts between farmers and pastoralists, whereas dry spells mainly increase the risk of land conflicts within the family, with neighbors, companies, and the government.
+Precipitation variability mainly leads to increased land conflicts between farmers and pastoralists, whereas dry spells mainly increase the risk of land conflicts in the family and with neighbors, companies, and the government.
 Furthermore, exposure to precipitation variability strongly decreases the likelihood that farmers acquire land certificates, while exposure to dry spells increases the likelihood that farmers acquire land certificates within 1.5 years.

-An investigation into potential mechanisms reveals that income fluctuations and changes in family labor dynamics due to weather variations may impact land tenure security.
-In the aftermath of dry spells or erratic rainfall, households experience reduced agricultural output and income, leading to increased off-farm employment and a reduced on-farm 'guard labor' presence among family members.
+An investigation into potential mechanisms reveals that income fluctuations and changes in family labor dynamics due to weather variations may affect land tenure security.
+In the aftermath of dry spells or erratic rainfall, households experience reduced agricultural output and income, leading to increased offfarm employment and a reduced on-farm "guard labor" presence among family members.
 Consequently, this may weaken the household's ability to defend its land rights against external claims.

 This article contributes to the literature in four ways.
-First, we provide novel empirical evidence on how different types of weather risk affect smallholder farmers' land tenure, a question that receives little scholarly attention.
-Exceptions include Kalkuhl et al. (2020), who study sharecropping as a choice endogenous to climate risk, and Buggle and Durante (2021), who analyze the effects of climate risk on the development of social cooperation.
-While a large body of literature analyzes effects of extreme weather events on conflict (e.g. Burke et al., 2015; Hsiang et al., 2013; Hsiang & Burke, 2014; Sarsons, 2015), little research focuses specifically on land conflicts.
+First, we provide novel empirical evidence on how different types of weather risk affect smallholder farmers' land tenure-something that receives little scholarly attention.
+Exceptions include Kalkuhl, Schwerhoff, and Waha (2020), who study sharecropping as a choice endogenous to climate risk, and Buggle and Durante (2021), who analyze the effects of climate risk on the development of social cooperation.
+Although a large body of literature examines the effects of extreme weather events on conflict (e.g., Hsiang, Burke, and Miguel 2013; Hsiang and Burke 2014; Burke, Hsiang, and Miguel 2015; Sarsons 2015), little research focuses on land conflicts.

-Second, our analysis provides new empirical evidence on the determinants of farmers' tenure security, thus contributing to an under-researched field.
-We focus on perceived tenure security, which is arguably the most relevant dimension of tenure security for farmers'

-behavior, since perceptions are thought to underlie human behavior (Dijksterhuis & Bargh, 2001; Jenkins et al. 2018).
-The small body of existing research on the determinants of perceived tenure security builds on cross-sectional survey data (Ayamga et al., 2015; Ghebru & Girmachew, 2019; Ghebru & Lambrecht, 2017; Yi et al., 2014), which often does not allow for a causal identification of effects, with the exception of Sipangule (2017).
-Our use of a detailed household panel survey and a household fixed effects approach allows us to control for unobserved time-constant household characteristics, a considerable improvement over cross-sectional analyses of tenure security.
+Second, our analysis provides new empirical evidence on the determinants of farmers' tenure security, thus contributing to an underresearched field.
+We focus on perceived tenure security, which is arguably the most relevant dimension of tenure security for farmers' behavior since perceptions are thought to underlie human behavior (Dijksterhuis and Bargh 2001; Jenkins et al. 2018).
+The small body of existing research on the determinants of perceived tenure security builds on cross-sectional survey data (Yi, Köhlin, and Xu 2014; Ayamga, Yeboah, and Dzanku 2015: Ghebru and Lambrecht 2017; Ghebru and Girmachew 2019), which often do not allow for a causal identification of effects, except for Sipangule (2017).
+Our use of a detailed household panel survey and a household fixed effects approach allows us to control for unobserved time-constant household characteristics, which is a considerable improvement over cross-sectional analyses of tenure security.

-Third, we add to the literature on the link between land conflicts and tenure security, which so far mainly considers concerns about land conflicts or expropriation as a measure of tenure insecurity (Jacoby et al., 2002; Linkow, 2016; Reerink & van Gelder, 2010) and well-functioning tenure systems as a remedy against land conflicts (Boone, 2014).
-We provide empirical evidence on both actually experiencing land conflicts and the perception of tenure security of smallholder farmers.
+Third, we add to the literature regarding the link between land conflicts and tenure security, which so far mainly considers concerns about land conflicts or expropriation as a measure of tenure insecurity (Jacoby, Li, and Rozelle 2002; Reerink and van Gelder 2010; Linkow 2016) and well-functioning tenure systems as a remedy against land conflicts (Boone 2014).
+We provide empirical evidence on both experiencing land conflicts and the perception of tenure security of smallholder farmers.

 Fourth, we contribute to the debate on land formalization by analyzing how weather risk may incentivize farmers to acquire land certificates.
-A large body of literature studies the impact of land registration and formalization programs on tenure security, agricultural production, and other development outcomes (Ali et al., 2014, 2017; Deininger & Chamorro, 2004; Deininger & Feder, 2009; Holden et al., 2011; Kubitza et al., 2018; Place & Migot-Adholla, 1998).
-Yet, few studies analyze the determinants of title acquisition and we are not aware of studies that analyze the link between weather risk and the acquisition of land certificates.
+A large body of literature studies the impact of land registration and formalization programs on tenure security, agricultural production, and other development outcomes (Place and Migot-Adholla 1998; Deininger and Chamorro 2004; Deininger and Feder 2009; Holden, Deininger, and Ghebru 2011; Ali, Deininger, and Goldstein 2014; Ali, Deininger, and Duponchel 2017; Kubitza et al. 2018).
+Yet few studies analyze the determinants of title acquisition, and we are not aware of studies that analyze the link between weather risk and the acquisition of land certificates.